intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 - Uncomplicated caching of PWA server-side rendering responses provided by the upstream Angular Universal server.
 - Handling of multiple channels via URL parameters in conjunction with SSR (see [Multi-Site Handling](multi-site-handling.md)).
-- Customizable compression for downstream services
+- Customizable compression for downstream services.
 - Device type detection to ensure a correct pre-render, adapted to the incoming user agent.

 For an overview of the ever-growing list of third party integrations relating to nginx and deployment in general, see [Third-party Integrations](../README.md#third-party-integrations).